c3d/xl/README.md

 N! is N * (N-1)!

 for I in 1..5 loop
-    write_line "The factorial of ", N, " is ", N!
+    write_line "The factorial of ", I, " is ", I!
 ```